 - an explanation of the functions and objectives of the relevant prescribed person.

-- Three of these relate to patient frauds (patients not paying their prescription charge or altering their prescription) and as such are unlikely to have PIDA related issues.
+- Eight of these relate to patient frauds (patients not paying their prescription charge or altering their prescription) and as such are unlikely to have PIDA related issues.

-- Five of these reports were received within ten weeks of the end of financial year and, therefore still going through processing within the Intelligence Unit.
+- The remaining ten of these reports were received within ten weeks of the end of financial year and, therefore still going through processing within the Intelligence Unit.

-- Approximately 38% of these relate to patient issues (such as prescription fraud including altered prescriptions), NHSCFA receive these in addition to the police and NHSE, therefore they are not pursued by NHSCFA.
+- Approximately 33% of these relate to patient issues (such as prescription fraud including altered prescriptions), NHSCFA receive these in addition to the police and NHS England, therefore they are not pursued by NHSCFA.

 - Approximately 9% of these relate to a report which is being developed as part of an information report previously received by the NHSCFA.
 We can receive multiple reports about the same person/incident.

-- The remaining 53% relate to No Further Action categories of Intelligence Only and No Fraud Established.
-Intelligence Only means that the report is kept on file but is unable to be progressed due to a lack of information available.
-No Fraud Established is used when there is no fraud to investigate, usually due to a misunderstanding by NHS staff or general public as to what constitutes a fraud or not.
+- The remaining 58% relate to No Further Action categories of Intelligence Only and No Fraud Established.
+Intelligence Only means that the report is kept on file but is unable to be progressed due to a lack of available information.
+No Fraud Established is used when there is no fraud to investigate, usually due to a misunderstanding by NHS staff or general public as to what constitutes a fraud.

-Of the remaining 71 reports, 62 were tasked to Local Counter Fraud Specialists and nine were disseminated to another body.
+Of the remaining 79 reports, 46 were tasked to Local Counter Fraud Specialists and 33 were disseminated to another body.

 Explanation of the functions and objectives of the relevant prescribed person